Lubambo/robotframework-api-testing/README.md

 A keywords interface is proposed so the feature specification has a clear procedure, making easy to write the specification and maintaing it, and this interface is presented as four main keywords: `HTTP Request`, `Validate Response`, `Validate Payload` and `Validate Endpoint`.
 See [features README](./features/README.md).

 ## 🚧 TODO
+- [ ] Create a Usage Guide;
+- [ ] Add configuration to enable the possibility of one request for the entire test case;
 - [ ] Translate to english;
 - [ ] Write a README file for each main directory;
 - [ ] Elaborate and test docker partition